Lucas3oo/ots-sw-info-gradle-plugin/README.md

 a stable release.
 If the version follows the semantic versioning `<major>.<minor>.<patch>` it is also consider as stable.
 Some dependencies like `com.google.guava:guava:31.0.1-jre` doesn't follow that rules so here this plugin will give a false positive since it will think version `23.0` is the latest stable version of guava.
-Some dependencies lacks proper meta data, like `commons-codec:commons-codec:1.15` then the latest version will be `null`.
+Some dependencies lacks proper meta data, like `commons-codec:commons-codec:1.15` then those dependencies will be listed separately in the report.
 A warning is also printed on the console when executing the report task.

 The license check task; `licenseCheck` checks all dependencies licenses if they are allowed or not.
 If the license name is in any of the four pre-defined [files](./src/main/resources/se/solrike/otsswinfo/impl/) then it is considered to be allowed.

 ### Configure OTS SW info Plugin